Equalsmiami/Rails_To_Do_List/README.md

-# README
+# To Do List

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies
+This is a rails application, which is meant to display a simple to do list app.

+Things it can do:

-* Configuration
+* Display Current List

-* Database creation

-* Database initialization
+* Edit Items

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* Add Items

-* ...
+* Delete Items